Andrés Finzi

 • Development of new strategies to eliminate HIV-1-infected cells

-• Development of new HIV-1 entry inhibitors
+• Development of new HIV-1 and SARS-CoV-2 inhibitors

 Publications